dartwinshu/data-science-portfolio/README.md

 # Data Science Portfolio

-Hi there!
-I am Dartwin, a data science enthusiast from Indonesia with background of engineering in Bandung Institute of Technology (2017 - 2021).
-I have been always excited and hungry for the new knowledge and new skills, especially which can support me in work and can make this world better.

-It has been my habit to be pro-active and initiative to learn and pratice my skills in data science by participating or joining in some online courses, workshops, training or bootcamp.
-Then I build this repository that containing my portfolio of data science projects ever completed by me before.
+This repository contains my portfolio of data science experience and projects practiced and completed by me in some online courses, workshops, training or bootcamp.

-## Experience
+## Courses / Trainings / Bootcamps

 ### Data Science Training Forum Mahasiswa x DQLab